hazelcast/hazelcast-cpp-client/README.md

 #### 6.1.1.
 TLS/SSL for Hazelcast Members

 Hazelcast allows you to encrypt socket level communication between Hazelcast members and between Hazelcast clients and members, for end to end encryption.
-To use it, see the [TLS/SSL for Hazelcast Members section](http://docs.hazelcast.org/docs/latest/manual/html-single/index.html#tls-ssl-for-hazelcast-members).
+To use it, see the [TLS/SSL for Hazelcast Members section](http://docs.hazelcast.org/docs/latest/manual/html-single/index.html#tls-ssl-for-hazelcast-members) in the Hazelcast IMDG Reference Manual.

 #### 6.1.2.
 TLS/SSL for Hazelcast C++ Clients

+To use TLS/SSL with your Hazelcast C++ client, you should perform the following:

-You need to provide compile flag -DHZ_BUILD_WITH_SSL when compiling since TLS feature depends on openssl library.
-You need the openssl development library installed in your development environment.
-You need to enable the SSL config in client network config.
-Furthermore, you should specify a correct path to the CA verification file for the trusted server.
+* Provide the compile flag `-DHZ_BUILD_WITH_SSL` when compiling, since the TLS feature depends on OpenSSL library.
+* Install the OpenSSL library to your development environment.
+* Enable the SSL in the client network configuration.
+* Specify the correct path to the CA verification file for the trusted server.
 This path can be relative to the executable working directory.
+* If needed, set the cipher suite to be used via the SSL configuration.

 You can set the protocol type.
-The default protocol is TLSv1.2.
-The SSL config also lets you set the cipher suite to be used.
+If not set, the configuration uses `tlsv12` (TLSv1.2) as the default protocol type and version..

 The following is an example configuration.